 The next big area where the two cards differ is with the rewards earning rate.
 With the Capital One® Venture® Rewards Credit Card you'll earn 2 miles for every dollar spent with the card, whereas with the Capital One® VentureOne® Rewards Credit Card you'll only earn 1.25 miles per dollar — though, we still think that this is a good offer, especially considering the fact that many no annual fee credit cards only offer 1 mile per dollar, or there's a cap on the amount of miles that can be earned.
 One great perk though that's offered with both credit cards is that cardholders can earn 10 miles per dollar spent on hotel bookings made at hotels.com/venture — and that's in addition to the hotels.com rewards program through which you can earn a free night stay for every 10 nights booked.

 Lastly, it's important to notice the difference in the purchase APR offers.
-Though the Capital One® Venture® Rewards Credit Card might come with a better signup bonus and a higher rewards rate, the Capital One® VentureOne® Rewards Credit Card offers 0% purchase APR for the first year of account membership, which might be a more highly-valued perk for some credit card users.
+Though the Capital One® Venture® Rewards Credit Card might come with a better signup bonus and a higher rewards rate, the Capital One® VentureOne® Rewards Credit Card offers an intro 0% purchase APR for the first year of account membership, which might be a more highly-valued perk for some credit card users.
 A regular APR rate of 14.24% - 24.24% (Variable) will apply after that.

 When it comes to deciding which card is the better option for your wallet, it really just comes down to your spending habits and whether or not you really want to pay an annual fee.
 The Capital One® VentureOne® Rewards Credit Card is a great option for those occasional credit card users who are in no hurry to cash in on their miles and have time to accumulate miles, however, if you're funneling every monthly expense, vacation charge, and supermarket purchase to your travel rewards card, chances are, you'll easily be spending enough with your card each year to make the Capital One® Venture® Rewards Credit Card's annual fee worth the price.